lnis-uofu/OpenFPGA/tutorials/building.md

 ## Docker

 If all these dependancies are not installed in your machine you can choose to use a Docker (docker tool need to be installed).
 To ease customer first experience a Dockerfile is provided in OpenFPGA folder.
 A container ready to use can be created with the following command:
-- docker run -it --rm -v `pwd`:/localfile/OpenFPGA -w=“/localfile/OpenFPGA” lnis-projects/open_fpga bash
+- docker run lnis/open_fpga:release <br />
+*Warning: This command is for quick testing.
+If you want to conserve your work you should certainly use other options as "-v".*

 Or a container where you can build OpenFPGA yourself can be created with the following commands:
 - docker build . -t open_fpga